rachelrly/slicer/README.md

 # The Slicer

-This repo contains the TypeScript algorithm to slice copy and pasted recipes.
+This repo contains the TypeScript algorithm to convert recipe strings into a list of Ingredients.

 The goal of this project is to make a recipe parsing package with broader application than the [Sliced app](https://github.com/rachelrly/sliced).